 Madonna & co. court controversy.

-Madonna's no stranger to controversy, and her halftime show wasn't an exception, but it wasn't Madonna who caused the show's most controversial moment, it was M.I.A.
-The British performer made an obscene gesture during Madonna's Give Me All Your Luvin'.
+Madonna is pop royalty, and if you didn't know, she sure reminded the audience in her 2012 Super Bowl halftime show where she was carried on a throne during her opening song.
+She also performed some of her hits from her lengthy repertoire of songs, including Vogue and Music.
+Madonna's no stranger to controversy, and her halftime show wasn't an exception, but it wasn't Madonna herself that caused the show's most controversial moment, it was M.I.A.
+She gave an obscene gesture to the crowd during Madonna's then-new single Give Me All Your Luvin'.

 Beyoncé reunites with Destiny's Child.

 The 2013 Super Bowl halftime show at the Super Bowl saw one of the most anticipated reunions of the decade with Beyoncé reuniting with two of her Destiny's Child members, Kelly Rowland and Michelle Williams.
 The performance came after the singer said she sang with a prerecorded track at Obama's inauguration that year.

 The king of pop takes the stage.

 If you can't remember exactly when the Super Bowl halftime show became a cultural phenomenon, many would point you to Michael Jackson's appearance at the 1993 as what cemented it as one of the most anticipated events of the year.
 Jackson at the time was fuelled by his Dangerous album and some consider it one of the last great performances of his career.